The HEDIR Beginnings

 The first HEDIR email went out on January 1, 1994 (which distributed the email directory).
 Within days the 500 members realized that this was a great way to communicate with lots of fellow health educators….within months there was no interest of the directory…the HEDIR started its historic run and continues until this day (some say it was the FIRST social network for the profession).
 Today, nearly 2,000 members participate in the HEDIR discussions.
 It is THE ultimate way to get information quickly–whether it will be to announce of a new event taking place or whether it’s a request to get information on how to deal with an issue.
 One can send a question out over the HEDIR asking for assistance and within minutes you’ll get 10-15 responses.

 The HEDIR is synonymous with technology.
 The HEDIR spurred the creation of the profession’s first completely on-line peer reviewed journal (The International Electronic Journal of Health Education) which was purchased by the American Association of Health Education in 2001.
 The HEDIR created the HEDIR Technology Award where those individuals who were creatively using technology could be recognized and honored.
 In addition, AAHE allowed the HEDIR Technology Seminar, a dedicated time period at its annual conference to showcase the use of technology within the profession.
-Both the HEDIR Technology Seminar and the HEDIR Technology Award have now been absorbed by AAHE.
+Both the HEDIR Technology Seminar and the HEDIR Technology Award were absorbed by AAHE and since April 2013–with the dissolution of AAHE, such projects no longer exist.

 The HEDIR continues to change with the times.
 The HEDIR Discussion group is still very active (and if you are interested in participating in this service, please read this memo).
-The HEDIR blog is just starting to create its niche…it will be an opportunity for people to discuss a variety of topics on-line and allow responses from others.
-As with the HEDIR Discussion Group, the HEDIR blog is open to all health education professionals who register with the HEDIR.
+The HEDIR blog was created in 2010 and met with absolutely no success.

 The HEDIR will continue its efforts to encourage and to provide training for health educators in using technology.
-Eventual plans will be to create an active HEDIR Wiki, and HEDIR Second Life.
 If you have any suggestions, please feel free to contact Dr. Kittleson at kittleson@hedir.org.

 Follow the HEDIR on Twitter by Clicking HERE